 Building with nature – how does this benefit your tenants?

-SFHA Development Conference speaker interview with Dr Gemma Jerome, Director of Building with Nature
+SFHA Live Development Virtual Conference speaker interview with Dr Gemma Jerome, Director of Building with Nature

-Ahead of her session at SFHA Development Conference on 17 March, Events Assistant Mollie Stephen spoke to Dr Gemma Jerome, Director of Building with Nature, about how housing associations will develop in the future, the future of development, and how building with nature benefits tenants.
+Ahead of her session at SFHA Live Development Virtual Conference on 16 & 17 September, Events Assistant Mollie Stephen spoke to Dr Gemma Jerome, Director of Building with Nature, about how housing associations will develop in the future, the future of development, and how building with nature benefits tenants.

 How does building with nature benefit tenants?